Money to be made by reducing emission on the farm.

 -

 No, the taste or texture of milk or meat is not affected by the additives.
-Rigorous tests have confirmed that feed additives do not leave any residues or add any substances that would impact the sensory qualities of beef or dairy products.
+Rigorous tests have confirmed that feed additives do not leave any residues in significant amounts for safety concerns or add any substances that would impact the sensory qualities of beef or dairy products.

 -